IndEcol/country_converter/README.rst

 ::

-    country_converter.py AUT DEU VAT AUS -s ISO3 -t UNcode -o ', '
+    coco AUT DEU VAT AUS -s ISO3 -t UNcode -o ', '

 For further information call the help by

 ::

-    country_converter -h
+    coco -h

 Use in matlab
 """"""""""""""""""""""

 Newer (tested in 2016a) versions from Matlab allow to directly call python functions and libaries.
 This requires a python version >= 3.4 installed in the sytem path (e.g. through Anaconda).

 To test, try this in matlab: